 - Configure Saltboot to send automatically signed grains once and then delete them.
 To do this, append the Saltboot configuration to an existing initrd.
-For more information, see retail-deploy-terminals-auto.pdf. - Choose to keep the automatically signed grains on the Salt client.
+For more information, see retail:retail-deploy-terminals-auto.pdf. - Choose to keep the automatically signed grains on the Salt client.
 To do this, include the configuration file in the image source before the client image is built.
-After booting, the autosigned grain is stored on the client as a regular Salt grain.
-For more information, see retail-deploy-terminals-auto.pdf. - Configure Saltboot during PXE boot using kernel parameters.
-For more information, see retail-deploy-terminals-auto.pdf.
+After booting, the auto-signed grain is stored on the client as a regular Salt grain.
+For more information, see retail:retail-deploy-terminals-auto.pdf. - Configure Saltboot during PXE boot using kernel parameters.
+For more information, see retail:retaildeploy-terminals-auto.pdf.

 When you have configured Saltboot using one of these methods, you need to configure the Uyuni Server to accept them.
-For more information, see retail-deploy-terminals-auto.pdf.
+For more information, see retail:retail-deploy-terminals-auto.pdf.

-5.3.1.
-Configure Saltboot to Send Auto-Signed Grain Once
+6.3.1.
+Configure the Server to Auto-Accept